 To repeat: because someone said something they didn’t like about a hobby they enjoy, people are threatening to assault, harm, and KILL.

 When I happened to look at it, I stumbled onto the most recent happening: because Anita Sarkeesian was going to do speak about her critiques of video games, someone decided to threaten “the worst school massacre in U.S. history” if she was allowed to speak.
-You can find the details in this CNN article
+You can find the details in this CNN article and elsewhere.

 And because Utah is an open-carry state, school officials couldn’t do anything about people bringing guns to the speech.
 So Sarkeesian had to cancel.